Fairtrade Fortnight 2022: 21 February – 6 March

 We need to see these promises happen and that they reach the farmers and workers who need it most.
 So we will continue to focus on Climate Justice throughout 2022.

-In Fairtrade Fortnight we will continue to contribute to the UK wide Fairtrade Fortnight online activities, and work with some of our communities across the nation to host their own activities.
-Due to the continued global pandemic, we will not have Fairtrade producers visiting the UK directly.
-Our planned activities will continue to be updated on this page.
+In Fairtrade Fortnight we continued to contribute to the UK wide Fairtrade Fortnight online activities, and worked with some of our communities across the nation to host their own activities.
+Due to the continued global pandemic, we did not have Fairtrade producers visiting the UK directly.

 Still want to support Fairtrade?